Class A boys state tennis: Lincoln teams dominate leaderboard at state tennis

 Southwest has three state titles in the past eight years.
 This is the school’s 28th team state championship for all sports.

-And Lincoln also had the No. 1 doubles state champion this year, with the Southeast team of Graham Peterson and Nathanial Rathe winning the title.
+And Lincoln also had the No. 1 doubles state champion this year in the Southeast team of Graham Peterson and Nathanial Rathe.

 Coaches say part of Lincoln’s success in the sport can be traced to good participation numbers in boys tennis, good athletes and quality coaching both during the high school season and offseason.